trusted/iron_trail/README.md

 with a dummy no-op function or with the real function and it won't add or drop triggers from any tables.

+The `created_at` column of the `irontrail_changes` table is determined from the model timestamp attributes (`created_at` for inserts and `updated_at` for updates) if they're present.
+There is a caveat for delete operations: the value will always be the current timestamp from the database.
+This makes it impossible to mock for that scenario.

 ## Rake tasks

 IronTrail comes with a few handy rake tasks you can use in your dev, test and